 #2-Fifteen Minutes Reading Practice

-The second thing that should happen daily with your child is reading practice.
-A beginning reader should practice reading for fifteen minutes daily.
-Obviously, as a child progresses in their reading ability, the amount of time spent practicing reading or reading on their own naturally increases.
+The second important step to build your child’s literacy is daily reading practice.
+Young readers should practice reading for fifteen minutes daily.
+Obviously, as a child progresses in their literacy skills, the amount of time spent practicing reading or reading on their own naturally increases.

-Daily reading practice should include short review of phonics concepts (letter sounds, putting letters together, phonics rules) with a greater time spent on the actual reading.
+Daily reading practice should include some direct instruction in phonics concepts (letter sounds, putting letters together, long and short vowel sounds, word blends, cvc words, phonics rules, etc.) with a greater time spent on the actual reading.

-For the full post on how I teach 15 minutes of daily reading practice with beginning readers, see Teaching a Child to Read Part 2: Reading Practice!
+There are many excellent phonics programs available today, but I love using this Companion Guide to Teaching Bob Books.
+For the full post on how I teach 15 minutes of daily reading practice with beginning readers, see Simple Steps for Teaching Reading That Work!

 Troubleshooting